DINGYANB/MUSES/README.md

 ## 🤖 Architecture

-Our MUSES realize 3D controllable image generation by developing a progressive workflow with three key components, including:
+Our MUSES realize 3D controllable image generation by developing a progressive workflow with three important components, including:
 1. Layout Manager for 2D-to-3D layout lifting;
 2. Model Engineer for 3D object acquisition and calibration;
 3. Image Artist for 3D-to-2D image rendering.

-By mimicking the collaboration of human professionals, this multi-modal agent pipeline facilitates the effective and automatic creation of images with 3D-controllable objects, through an explainable integration of top-down planning and bottom-up generation.
+By mimicking the collaboration of human professionals, this multi-modal agent pipeline facilitates the effective and automatic creation of images with 3D-controllable objects, through an explainable integration of the top-down planning and the bottom-up generation.

 <img width="800" alt="image" src="https://github.com/DINGYANB/MUSES/blob/main/assets/overview.png">
 </a>